bayinfosys/endpoint.js/README.md

 # endpoint.js

-Simple `APIEndpoint` class in javascript to encapsulated API calls and allow:
+Simple `APIEndpoint` class in javascript to encapsulate API calls and allow:

 + data to be formatted into HTML templates with [mustache.js](https://github.com/janl/mustache.js/).
 + callbacks to be triggered after the API call.
 + per-call overrides for endpoints with variable paths.

 ## POST Example

-To `POST` data to an endpoint you will need to define an `APIEndpoint` object and a `HTML` `form` element to collect the data for sending.
+`POST` data to an endpoint requires an `APIEndpoint` object and a `HTML` `form` element to collect the data for sending.

 In your HTML code define the `APIEndpoint` object: